Reference checking

 var f32 mut x= 0.0f;

-var f32 &mut r1= x; // Create derived from "x" mutable reference when another derived reference exists.
+var f32 &mut r1= x; // Create a derived from "x" mutable reference while another derived reference exists.
 An error will be produced.

 }